tstaples/GiftTasteHelper/README.md

 ## Configuration

 In this mod's `config.json` file you will find options to enable/disable displaying the tooltip on the calendar and social page.
+There is also an option for specifying the maximum number of gifts to display on the tooltip.

 The config file is located in the `Mods/GiftTasteHelper` directory under your game install.
 To find your game directory click [here](http://canimod.com/guides/smapi-faq#where-is-my-game-directory).